dfinity/portal/docs/developer-docs/gas-cost.md

-# Computation and Storage Costs
+---
+sidebar_position: 3
+---
+# Gas/Cycles cost

 The Internet Computer requires computation operations and storage to be supported by cycles.
 Cycles are generated from the conversion of Internet Computer (ICP) utility tokens.